ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

-I've also realized for many people **winning the game is the goal**, and the name of the game doesn't really matter.
+Its worth noting here that for many  **winning the game is the goal**, and the name of the game doesn't really matter.
 Once they win in one game, they move on to the next and the next, etc until they are too old to continue.
 I am not a fan of the approach, but many  derive meaning in their careers this way.
 I am not sure if this advice will be helpful to all the bored beautiful girls out there, but it is what it is.

 &nbsp;